isabella232/advertising-cloud.en/help/home.md

 ---
 title: Adobe Advertising Cloud Documentation
-description: This page includes a list of all Adobe Advertising Cloud documentation available outside the products.
+description: This page includes a list of all Adobe Advertising Cloud documentation available from this site.
 cloud: experience cloud
 product: advertising cloud
 index: no